What to bring?

 • Do NOT try to survive on sandals, Playa Foot is a thing and you do NOT want it.

-• A jacket/pants for cool nights (down to mid 50s), warm hat
+• Jacket/pants for cool nights (down to mid 50s), warm hat

 • Burners like faux fur clothing for this